getfem/getfem/doc/sphinx/source/userdoc/install.rst

   automake, and libtool.

-* If you want to build |py| |gfi|, it requires the python developpement files (python.h etc.) to be available (package ``python-all-dev`` in debian distribution), and also the |np| and |sp|
+* If you want to build |py| |gfi|, it requires the python development files (Python.h etc.) to be available (package ``python-all-dev`` in debian distribution), and also the |np| and |sp|
   packages to be installed (package ``python-numpy`` and ``python-scipy`` in debian